x-Code-x/sdmx-prototype-json/json-slice/json-slice-field-guide.md

 ### embargoDate

 *String* *nullable*.
-EmbargoDate holds a ISO-8601 time period before which the data included in this message is not available.
+EmbargoDate holds an ISO-8601 time period before which the data included in this message is not available.
 Example:

     "embargoDate": "2012-05-04"